 Consider which approach suits you best and craft an investment strategy that works for you.
 If you need more information, then simply take our stock trading course and read our guide to CFD trading to get you up to speed.

 If neither of these options appeal to you, then you can find a variety of other ways to invest in OCDO stock on this page.
-If, however, you’re ready to buy Ocado shares now, simply select one of the brokers in the table above and get started.
+If, however, you’re ready to get started now, simply select one of the brokers in the table above and sign up.

 How to choose a broker